-The 10-episode HBO Max series will follow three of the four original main characters — Carrie Bradshaw, Miranda Hobbs and Charlotte York, played by Sarah Jessica Parker, Cynthia Nixon and Kristin Davis, but sadly the character of Samantha Jones will not be returning due to actress Kim Cattrall's absence from the new series.
+The 10-episode series will follow three of the four original main characters — Carrie, Miranda Hobbs and Charlotte York, played by SJP, Cynthia Nixon and Kristin Davis — as they navigate life and relationships in their 50s.

 The And Just Like That crew will also be joined by a whole host of familiar faces that are sure to get fans incredibly excited, with several cast members being spotted in the recent on-set pics filming in New York.

 The original Sex And The City series began filming in 1998 and ended in 2004, based on Candace Bushnell's column of the same name and created by Darren Star.
 It soon became a cult hit with fans, often described as a love letter to New York and applauded for its fresh and frank portrayal of women in their 30s, navigating relationships, careers. incredible fashion and most importantly... sex.

 Here's everything you need to know about And Just Like That, including the brilliant ensemble cast who'll be joining Carrie, Charlotte and Miranda...